 - Oahu is the place to go if you want a taste of all of Hawaii’s highlights

-- In Maui you will find the one of the state’s two national parks Haleakalā as well as the Haleakala Observatory – possibly the best place in the world to view the stars
+- In Maui you'lll find the Haleakala Observatory – possibly the best place in the world for stargazing

-- For budding volcanologists then Hawaii, or the ‘Big Island’, is a dream destination – the island is home to Volcanoes National Park and the state’s only active volcano
+- For budding volcanologists, Big Island is a dream destination – home to Volcanoes National Park

-Best time to visit
+Best time to visit Hawaii

-• Hawaii enjoys a good climate all year, especially in coastal areas with warm seas.
+• Hawaii enjoys a good climate all year, especially in coastal areas with warm seas

 • Whale-watching season is from late December to early May.